Shopify/blockchain-components/packages/connect-wallet/README.md

   [mainnet],
   [
     /**
-     * It is strongly recommended to make use of `alchemyProvider`
+     * We recommend using `alchemyProvider or `infuraProvider`
-     * or `infuraProvider` to reduce the risk of your
-     * storefront being rate limited.
+     * to reduce the risk of your application being rate limited.
      */
     // alchemyProvider({apiKey: 'INSERT API KEY HERE'}),
     publicProvider(),